Brexit and your life and property in Italy

 If staying more than three months at a time:

-If planning to live in Italy full time, and you cannot move before the transition period ends, you will probably need a visa.
+If planning to live in Italy full time you will probably need a visa.
 Several types are available in Italy.
 The “Elective Residency Visa” looks the most promising for non-EU retirement.
 It is initially issued for a year but can be extended.
 The main issue with this visa is the required to have an income of at least €31,000 (the precise amount is not defined) which does not derive from work in Italy.

 You can receive your pension in Italy if you are retired, whether you move before or after the Brexit transition period.
 You may also be able to claim certain Italian benefits, if you qualify, but this will depend whether you move before after the transition period.

-Move after transition period: You will still receive your UK pension in Italy.
+You will still receive your UK pension in Italy.
 However, whether it will be up-rated each hear has not yet been settled.
-The latest from the UK government is that: “the rules on entitlement to UK benefits in these countries will depend on the outcome of negotiations with the EU and may change.”
+The latest from the UK government is that it will be uprated until March 2023 at least.

 If you are a resident in Italy, you can change your UK driving licence for a Italian permit up till the end of the transition period.